-ENGL 212 | BRITISH LITERATURE II (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 212 | BRITISH LITERATURE II (3-0-3)

 This second course in the British Literature series involves the study of the major works and literary movements in British literature from the Romantic period to the present.
 The course begins with an extensive study of the Romantic poets, then moves on to the fiction of the Victorian Age and the early Twentieth Century, before focusing on the modern poets.